 Consultations were carried out in line with guidance from the National Institute for Health and Care Excellence (NICE).
 Patients received a comprehensive assessment of their dental needs including taking a medical history.
-Explanations were given to patients in a way they understood and this included the risks, benefits, and treatment options that were available to them.
+Explanations were given to patients in a way they understood and risks, benefits and options available to them.

-Staff were supported through training and opportunities for development.
+Staff were supported through training, and opportunities for development.
 Patients were referred to other services in a timely manner.
 Staff had received training in the Mental Capacity Act 2005.